 The mess tent is beautifully located and fashionably fitted with traditional sofas, period lamps, crammed bookshelves and corner cabinets in old wood.
 The traditional explorer theme is reinforced with travellers trunks and local rugs on the floors.
 In the evenings there is a camp fire to sit around an enjoy a pre-dinner drink before moving to the mess tent of a delicious meal.

 The camp is the perfect base to explore the Ngorongoro Crater from.
 This UNESCO site is now a National Park but 100 years ago it was a private ranch and home to a German family.
 Its still possible to see the stone foundations of the old ranch house on the floor of the Crater.
 The Crater rim made what must have been the more impressive boundary fence for any property anywhere!
 It is the unique and breathtaking scenery that makes this place a must visit on any Tanzania itinerary.
 It is unlike anywhere else on earth.
 And then down in the Crater itself is a garden of Eden filled with incredible wildlife.

-Safari in the Ngorongoro Crater and track the Great Migration in the Serengeti between June and November.
+Safari in the Ngorongoro Crater and track the Great Migration in the Serengeti (June - November)